Xarianne/NixOS4Gaming/README.md

 To find your disk UUID: Run `lsblk -f` to see all your drives and their UUIDs.

 ### Test branch
-Should you want to test the latest features, you can pull the install script from the test branch, but be aware that things could break as they are not fully tested yet:
+Should you want to test the latest features, you can pull the install script from the test branch, but be aware that things could break:

 ```bash
 curl -sSL https://raw.githubusercontent.com/Xarianne/NixOS4Gaming/test/nixos4gaming-installer-amd.sh -o test-installer.sh